Location

 About Program

 Chile has undergone monumental political, economic, and social changes over the past four decades—including transitioning away from a 17-year dictatorship.
-Studying in Chile, you will explore how Chileans today are building a more equitable and inclusive nation and you will become part of a larger intercultural movement yourself.
-You’ll witness the struggle for justice and reconciliation related to the military regime’s human rights violations, and you will have the opportunity to complete an internship or conduct independent research.
+Studying abroad in Chile, you will explore how Chileans today are building a more equitable and inclusive nation, and you will become part of a larger intercultural movement yourself.
+You’ll witness the struggle for social justice and reconciliation related to the military regime’s human rights violations, and you will have the opportunity to complete an internship or conduct independent research.

-During your excursions, you will spend two weeks with Mapuche and Aymara communities to understand the longstanding challenges Chile’s indigenous peoples face.
+During your excursions, you will spend two weeks with Mapuche and Aymara communities to understand the longstanding challenges Chile’s Indigenous peoples face.
 In addition, you’ll work on a community project with an NGO and learn about the development strategies local communities are using to confront their unique challenges.

 Video and Photos